Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Adult Kruthik (MPMM).md

 aliases: ["Adult Kruthik"]
 ---
 # Adult Kruthik
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-169, Mordenkainen's Tome of Foes p.
-212*
+169*

 It takes six months of steady eating for a [[5.
 Mechanics/Bestiary/Monstrosity/Young Kruthik (MPMM).md|young kruthik]] to reach adult size.
 The natural life span of an adult kruthik is roughly seven years.